kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ## API

 **TODO**: Concrete type definitions will be added once there is consensus on the motivation, values, and field placement described below.
-This includes the `routability` field on `GatewaySpecAddress` and `GatewayStatusAddress`, as well as a new `GatewayConditionReason` for `AddressesPartiallyAssigned`.
+This includes the `routability` field on `GatewaySpecAddress` and `GatewayStatusAddress`, as well as a new `GatewayConditionType` `AddressesAssigned` with reasons `Assigned`, `PartiallyAssigned`, and `NotAssigned`.

 ### Routability Field